One out of every 166 school aged children in Saskatchewan has an autism spectrum disorder (ASD).

-Services are available for children and youth up to 19 years of age with a suspected or confirmed diagnosis of an Autism Spectrum Disorder (ASD), within the Saskatoon Health Region.
+Services are available for children and youth up to 19 years of age with a suspected or confirmed diagnosis of an Autism Spectrum Disorder (ASD), within the Saskatoon area of the SHA.

-The Autism Intervention Program (AIP) within the Saskatoon Health Region provides individualized behavioural interventions and support services in collaboration with the family.
+The Autism Intervention Program (AIP) within the Saskatoon area of the SHA provides individualized behavioural interventions and support services in collaboration with the family.

 Services are provided to children and youth up to 19 years of age and their families.
 The program is operated through Autism Services, whose mission is to provide education, advocacy, and services to improve the quality of life of individuals with an autism spectrum disorder and their families.